anchor anchor Nestronics

 Alzheimer's Treatments:

-In Alzheimer's disease (AD), the decline in choline levels results in cortical dysfunction, memory deficit, abnormal cerebral blood flow, task learning difficulty, disrupts the sleep cycle and cortex development.
+In Alzheimer's disease (AD), cholinergic dysfunction (often with reduced acetylcholine tone and impaired choline metabolism) is linked with cortical dysfunction, memory deficit, abnormal cerebral blood flow, task learning difficulty, sleep-cycle disruption, and neurodevelopmental effects (context-dependent).

 - tau and Aβ, their accumulation in AD brains is known to be a major hallmark.